 Arsenal aims to continuously expand our tour with more travel and shows every year.
 In 2017 we performed locally in Albuquerque and Las Cruces before traveling to San Antonio to compete in the Southwestern Championship.
 In 2018 we hope to expand the tour further, with more information to be announced as we get closer to the season.

 If accepted as a performing member of Arsenal, students will be expected to pay what is commonly referred to as tour fees.
-It is our goal to keep these as low as possible for our first season, and while we can’t give you an exact amount yet, we are aiming at keeping these fees within the ballpark of 700 dollars.
-These dues cover the cost of everything associated with the summer experience, including the entrance fees for competitions, transportation and housing costs for the Southwestern Championship and the uniforms for our first season, which members will keep following the completion of tour.
+It is our goal to keep these as low as possible, however, as our program continues to grow our fees are likewise expected to increase.
+While we can’t give you an exact amount yet, we are aiming at keeping the fees to march in 2019 around $1,800.
+These dues cover the cost of everything associated with the camps and summer experience, including meals, transportation, education, and housing.
 A minimum monthly payment schedule will be required from every member accepted into the corps, and more details concerning tuition will be made available as we get closer to auditions.

 Parents, have questions about Drum Corps?
 Wondering what it is exactly your child is interested in?
 Please visit this link to read more about the activity.